RubenSandwich/EdibleEms/_posts/2016-12-19-christmas-color-potatoes.md

 *Ingredients:*

-* 5-6 small red potatoes
+*5-6 small red potatoes

-* 1 jalapeno
+*1 jalapeno

-* 2 T grass fed butter, pastured lard, or avocado oil (may need more if the potatoes start sticking to the pan)
+*2 T grass fed butter, pastured lard, or avocado oil (may need more if the potatoes start sticking to the pan)

-* Salt & pepper to taste
+*Salt & pepper to taste

 <br>

 *Directions:*

-1. Slice red potatoes into discs.
+1.Slice red potatoes into discs.
 Leave the skin on for the color.

-2. Slice the jalapeno into discs as well, using a spoon to take out the seeds out as you go.
+2.Slice the jalapeno into discs as well, using a spoon to take out the seeds out as you go.

-3. Melt the butter or pour the avocado oil into a cast iron skillet or large frying pan over medium-low heat.
+3.Melt the butter or pour the avocado oil into a cast iron skillet or large frying pan over medium-low heat.
 Once it is melted, add the potatoes and jalapenos at the same time.
 Season with salt and pepper.

-4. Leave the potatoes and jalapeno to cook, stirring every 4-5 minutes or so.
+4.Leave the potatoes and jalapeno to cook, stirring every 4-5 minutes or so.
 They will take quite a while to cook, but you can leave them going while preparing other dishes at the same time.
 Be sure to stir every so often, though, otherwise they will burn.

-5. After about 25-30 minutes, the potatoes should be cooked and the jalapenos will be soft and way less spicy.
+5.After about 25-30 minutes, the potatoes should be cooked and the jalapenos will be soft and way less spicy.
 Season again with salt and pepper to taste, and serve up!